nilskuehl/FourierTransformation/README.md

 # FourierTransformation
 High performance implementation of the discrete Fourier transformation in one dimensional signals.
-Implemented
+Implemented as part of the High performance computing module at the Hochschule für Technick Stuttgart.